jakobib/helsinki2014/slides.md

 1. digitization

+. . .

 2. connections

 . . .

 *infinite combination of connections*

-# connections that work
+# Connections that work

 * selection from already existing URIs

+. . .

 * with appropriate tools

 ![](suggest_wikipedia_en.png)

+---

+\taka{why Linked Open Data?}

-# benefits
+# Benefits

 * common data format
 * accessibility of data
 * flexible aggregation and subsets
 * collaborative creation

-# disadvantages
+# Disadvantages

-* not all data can be expressed in RDF the same way\
+* some data is more difficult to express in RDF\
-  (e.g. hierarchies and order is difficult)
+  (e.g. hierarchies and order)

+. . .

-* data mdeling is complicated\
+* data modeling is complicated

-  because the things are complicated
+. . .

+* reality is complicated

+. . .

+* collaboration can be complicated

 ---